About Our Team

 ACMG Rock Guide

-When not guiding and coaching private clients, I instruct for Thompson Rivers University and the Association of Canadian Mountain Guides, Training and Assessment Program.
-I’m passionate about sharing my love and expertise of climbing with clients wherever they are on their climbing journey.
+Alongside guiding and coaching private clients, Kinley is an instructor with Thompson Rivers University and an instructor and examiner with the Association of Canadian Mountain Guides’ Training and Assessment Program.
+She brings a thoughtful, growth-oriented approach to guiding and values meeting climbers where they are in their journey.

 IFMGA / ACMG Mountain Guide